 Landlords have certain legal responsibilities towards their tenants and could face prosecution if they don't abide by them.
 But, what is a landlord?
 Below, we detail the legislation that outlines the definition of a landlord and highlights their appliance safety responsibilities.

-In relation to domestic gas under the gas safety (Installation and Use) Regulations 1998 (GS(IU)R 98), a landlord is anybody who rents out a property that they own, under a lease that is shorter than 7 years or under a licence.
-Regardless of whether you are a landlord under these regulations (GS(IU)R 98) you may be considered a landlord under other related legislation.
+According to The Gas Safety (Installation and Use) Regulations 1998, a landlord is anybody who rents out a property that they own, under a lease that is shorter than 7 years or under a licence.

-Landlords’ duties apply to a wide range of accommodation, occupied under a lease or a licence, which includes but not exclusively:
+Landlords’ duties apply to a wide range of accommodation, occupied under a lease or a licence, which includes but is not limited to:

 – residential premises provided for rent by local authorities, housing associations, private sector landlords, housing co-operatives & hostels.

-– rooms let in bet-sit accommodation, private households, bed & breakfast accomodation and hotels.
+– rooms let in bed-sit accommodation, private households, bed & breakfast accommodation, and hotels.